DYNY-FM

 DYNY (107.9 FM), broadcasting as 107.9 Win Radio, is a radio station owned by Mabuhay Broadcasting System and operated by ZimZam Management, Inc. The station's studio and transmitter are located at Room 302, Delta Bldg., Quezon St., Iloilo City.

 History

-The station began operations in 1992 as YNY 107 with a modern rock format.
+The station began operations in 1992 as YNY 107 with a quite rock format, which evolved into modern rock format in later years.
 It was formerly under the ownership of Progressive Broadcasting Corporation.
-In 1994, it rebranded as NU 107 with the slogan Iloilo's Rock Radio.
+In 1994, it rebranded as NU 107 with the slogan Iloilo's Rock Radio with modern rock.
 In 2000, it became a relay station of DWNU in Manila.
-In 2010, after NU 107 renamed to Win Radio it relayed the program until in 2012, it began airing its own local programming.
+In 2010, after NU 107 renamed to Power 107 prelude to Win Radio brand it relayed the program until in 2012, it began airing its own local programming.